rpcpool/yellowstone-shield/README.md

 This CLI allows creating policies, adding or removing validators, and managing configurations directly via terminal commands.

+## Rust Policy Store

+The Rust Policy Store provides efficient caching and quick retrieval of Yellowstone Shield policies, enabling real-time validator permission checks in transaction forwarders and RPC services.
+It ensures thread-safe access and updates with atomic snapshots.
+See the [Policy Store README](./policy-store/README.md) for detailed integration and usage instructions.

 ## Policy Bound to Token Extensions Asset

 Policies are bound to a Token Extensions (TE) asset.
 Token holders can update validator identities tracked by the policy.
 The TE asset also contains metadata describing the policy: